-The AmpliFi Alien mesh kit includes an Alien router (model Fi-ALN-R), and an Alien MeshPoint (AFI-ALN-P) packed together in a fancy box.
+The AmpliFi Alien mesh kit includes an Alien router (model Fi-ALN-R) and an Alien MeshPoint (AFI-ALN-P) packed together in a fancy box.

 The Alien MeshPoint shares the same look, physical size, and Wi-Fi specs as the router, but it has just one Gigabit LAN port on the underside.
 There’s also a signal indicator on the front that shows the quality of the link between it and the router, which is helpful when you need to figure out how far to best place it from the router.

 The MeshPoint has no touchscreen, no speaker, but only the bottom ring of bright green status light, which flashes to respond each time you make some setting changes or want to locate it using the AmpliFi app.
-As the name suggests, the MeshPoint can’t work as a standalone router, but only a mesh satellite unit.
+As the name suggests, the MeshPoint can’t work as a standalone router but only as a mesh satellite unit.

 To build an Alien mesh system, you can get two Alien routers or this Alien Kit.
-While the choice seems straight forward, it’s not.
+While the choice seems straightforward, it’s not.